JML Home Page

 - Michael D. Ernst's group at the University of Washington, which has produced the Daikon invariant detector and has worked on other tools and semantics relating to JML and Java, including testing tools, work on Java's type annotations (JSR 308), and the Checker Framework.

-- Patrice Chalin's Dependable Software Research Group (DSRG), at Concordia University in Montreal, is working on language improvements (a new assertion semantics, non-null by default and arbitrary precision arithmetic) and their support in the Common (formerly ISU) JML tools and ESC/Java2.
-This group includes George Karabotsos and Perry James.
+- Patrice Chalin, formerly at Concordia University in Montreal, who worked on various JML improvements (including a new assertion semantics, non-null by default and arbitrary precision arithmetic) and their support in the Common (formerly ISU) JML tools.

-- The SpEx and JMLEclipse projects from the SAnToS Laboratory at Kansas State University, integrated by Matthew Dwyer, John Hatcliff, Robby, and Edwin Rodríguez.
-The SpEx project aims to extend JML to increase its suitability for the specification of concurrent programs.
-JMLEclipse is a JML front-end implemented as an Eclipse plugin.
+- Researchers in the SAnToS Laboratory at Kansas State University, which included Matthew Dwyer, John Hatcliff, Robby, and Edwin Rodríguez, who worked on the SpEx project, that aimed to extend JML to increase its suitability for the specification of concurrent programs and developed a JML front-end as an Eclipse plugin.

-- Stephen Edwards's group at Virginia Tech, who are working on a tool that supports a wrapper approach to runtime assertion checking.
-This group includes Roy Tan.
+- Stephen Edwards's group at Virginia Tech, who worked on a tool that supported a wrapper approach to runtime assertion checking.

 - Marieke Huisman and collaborators in the Formal Methods and Tools Group at the University of Twente, Netherlands.
 Before, Marieke was part of the Everest team at INRIA Sophia-Antipolis, that developed the JACK: Java Applet Correctness Kit environment and the Bytecode Modeling Language (BML), a bytecode variation of JML.

-- Jacek Chrzaszcz and Aleksy Schubert, at the Institute of Informatics of Warsaw University, Poland, who develop tools for BML.
+- Jacek Chrzaszcz and others at the Institute of Informatics of Warsaw University, Poland, who develop tools for BML.

 - The Imdea Software group in Madrid, Spain, including Gilles Barthe, and Anindya Banerjee.

-- Arnd Poetzsch-Heffter and his students are working on modular verification, including a treatment of frame axioms and a formal verification tool (Jive) that will use JML as its specification language.
+- Arnd Poetzsch-Heffter and his students worked on modular verification, including a treatment of frame axioms and a formal verification tool (Jive) that will use JML as its specification language.

-- David Naumann and his students are working on the semantics of JML and on using JML static verification tools to specify and check secure information flow properties.
+- David Naumann and his students worked on the semantics of JML and on using JML static verification tools to specify and check secure information flow properties.

-- Claude Marché, Christine Paulin-Mohring, and Xavier Urbain in the Logical group at INRIA Futurs/Université Paris-Sud have produced the Krakatoa tool for verifying JML-annotated Java programs using the theorem prover Coq.
+- Claude Marché, Christine Paulin-Mohring, and others in the Toccata group at the INRIA Saclay - Ile-de-France research center, the CNRS and the University of Paris-Saclay, produced the Krakatoa tool for verifying JML-annotated Java programs using the theorem prover Coq.

-- Tao Xie's group at North Carolina State University is working on testing and verification related projects.
+- Tao Xie's group at the Univ. of Illinois has worked on testing and verification related projects.

 - The Extended Virtual Platform (XVP) project, directed by Suad Alagic, aims to support assertions at the virtual machine level.